atomicdata-dev/atomic-server/README.md

 ### Can / should I create backups?

 You should.
-Especially before installing a newer AtomicServer version, as it might be imcompatible with the previous database model and could corrupt the database.
-Run `atomic-server export` to create a backup in your `~/.config/atomic/backups` folder.
+Run `atomic-server export` to create a JSON-AD backup in your `~/.config/atomic/backups` folder.
-Import them using `atomic-server import -p ~/.config/atomic/backups/${date}.json`.
+Import them using `atomic-server import -p ~/.config/atomic/backups/${date}.json`.'
+You could also copy all folders `atomic-server` uses.
+To see what these are, see `atomic-server show-config`.

 ### I lost the key / secret to my Root Agent, and the `/setup` invite is no longer usable!
 What now?